 It is held in the United States and Canada on the first Saturday in May.
 Given that in-person gatherings are limited or on-hold in many places, this year’s Prep Day is focused on what residents can do on and around their home to help protect against the threat of wildfires.

-NEW!
 Help people learn about wildfire safety by sharing our 30-second Prep Day public service announcement (PSA).

 Defending the Home Ignition Zone (HIZ)